 For a free legal consultation with a wrongful death lawyer serving Hilliard, call (614) 538-1116

 A wrongful death is one that occurs due to another party’s negligent or intentional actions.
 Some common accidents that result in wrongful death include:

-- Workplace/Construction Site Accident: You can recover workers’ compensation benefits if your loved one died in a workplace accident.
+- Workplace/construction site accident: You can recover workers’ compensation benefits if your loved one passed away in a workplace accident.
 If another onsite party, such as another construction company, acted negligently and caused your loved one’s death, you can file a claim against that party.

-- Defective Products: Defective products may include anything from faulty home appliances and auto parts to dangerous toys and tools.
-If your loved one died after using a defective or dangerous product, you may be able to hold the manufacturer, designer, or seller liable under strict product liability laws.
+- Defective products: Defective products may include anything from faulty home appliances and auto parts to dangerous toys and tools.
+If your loved one passed away after using a defective or dangerous product, you may be able to hold the manufacturer, designer, or seller liable under strict product liability laws.

-- Dog Bites: If a dog bit and killed your loved one, you can hold the dog’s owner liable.
+- Dog bites: If a dog bite or attack led to your loved one’s fatal injury, you can hold the dog’s owner liable.

-You may have legal recourse to pursue a wrongful death suit for any accident resulting from the negligence or another person, company, or organization.
+You may have legal recourse to pursue a wrongful death suit for any accident resulting from the negligence of another person, company, or organization.

 If your loved one suffered fatal injuries in or around Hilliard, the team at Bressman Law can answer all your questions and help you determine whether you have a case and, if so, what the potential value of your settlement may be.

 Hilliard Wrongful Death Lawyer Near Me (614) 538-1116